 What should I do in case of an emergency in Portugal?

-Are there specific health precautions I should take when visiting Portugal?
+Are there specific health precautions for visiting Portugal?

 Is it safe to invest in real estate in Portugal?